mlnprice/nested-sampling/README.md

 I found that the trickiest part of coding my first MD simulations was implementing the periodic boundary conditions.
 I had trouble making it so the particles could see each other across the boundary.
 There were many situations where a pair of particles would be crossing the boundary together, but lose sight of each other and drift apart as they crossed.
-Something else that sometimes happened is that crossing a boundary could cause particlee to go totally haywire and leave the box entirely.
+Something else that sometimes happened is that crossing a boundary could cause particle to go totally haywire and leave the box entirely.
 I found that the most helpful thing for troubleshooting boundary issues was to initialize the particles with a velocity toward the boundaries and watch the animations my code made.